sdthomas91/n-g-spmu/README.md

 - Back to top button allows quick navigation of single scroll page

+- Interaction feedback used throughout - this includes all clickable buttons/links, back to top button, navigational elements and social media icons.
+It included font size increasing, font colour changing, background and foreground colours changing or a combination of the three.

   ### User Feedback Implementations

   - A number of users fedback that they would prefer to have an immediate option to submit a booking enquiry rather than scroll to a generic contact form (the navigation could take them there, but "it still felt too generic") As such, I implemented a second modal with the purpose of submitting a booking request.
 It includes prompts, user feedback and notification that it could take up to 48 hours for a response so as to set user expectations.